-Tel: +381 11 3202 600 Fax: +381 11 3202 610
+Tel: +381 11 3202 600 Fax: +381 11 3202 610 Email: m.zdravkovic@schoenherr.rs

-Email: m.zdravkovic@schoenherr.rs URL: www.schoenherr.rs
+URL: www.schoenherr.rs

-Marija Zdravković is an attorney at law at Moravčević Vojnović & Partneri in cooperation with Schoenherr.
-She joined the firm at the beginning of 2010, mainly focusing on employment matters, corporate/ beginning of 2010, mainly focusing on employment matters, corporate/ M&A, insolvency, and consumer protection-related work in Serbia.
-Marija holds Master's degrees from the Erasmus Mundus University in Rotterdam and the University of Hamburg (European Master in Law and Economics).
+Marija Zdravković is an attorney at law at Moravčević Vojnović i Partneri in cooperation with Schoenherr.
+She joined the firm at the beginning of 2010, mainly focusing on employment matters, corporate/M&A, insolvency, and consumer protection-related work in Serbia.
+Her employment practice is mostly focused on setting up the employment legal frameworks for automotive greenfield investors in Serbia, termination of senior executives, preparing the strategy and completing the termination, redundancy and restructurings, etc. Marija holds Master's degrees from the Erasmus Mundus University in Rotterdam and the University of Hamburg (European Master in Law and Economics).
 She is fluent in English, Portuguese and Serbian.